Pistonite/workex/packages/doc/src/setup.md

 pnpm i @pistonite/workex
 ```
 The [tutorials](./tutorial/index.md) shows basic examples for using the SDK.
-You can also refer to the [API reference](https://workex.pistonite.dev/docs) when needed.
+You can also refer to the [SDK reference](./reference/index.md) when needed.

 Note that:
 - The SDK version and workex version should match exactly